hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 > The answer is in an array of Hex numbers. ex : `result[0]` for the first value.
 An array returns the size, then the elements.
 An Uint256 returns 2 numbers (low,high).

-> Debug.print() is not allowed in Starknet network.
+> Debug.print() is not allowed in Cairo 1 code for Starknet network.

 ## Questions?